Smoked Pork Butt

 - Rub the pork all over with the mustard, spreading it as evenly as you can.
 The amount doesn't matter so much as making sure that the entire outside is coated in a thin layer.

 - Season the pork all over with the salt, pepper, and paprika mix.
 Try to use an even back and forth motion to make the coating as even as possible.
-Now let the pork sit at room temperature for 30 minutes while you heat up the smoker.
+Now let the meat sit at room temperature for 30 minutes while you heat up the smoker.

 - Prepare the smoker and preheat to 275F.
 Place a container full of water in the smoker, then add the pork butt so that the fat cap is facing up.
 Cook for 3 hours, undisturbed.